pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Platform

-In TAP, the PHP language family buildpack includes the [New Relic buildpack](https://github.com/pivotal-cf/tanzu-new-relic?tab=readme-ov-file#behavior), which participates in a build provided there is a service binding of type `NewRelic`.
+In Tanzu Application Platform, the PHP language family buildpack includes the [New Relic buildpack](https://github.com/pivotal-cf/tanzu-new-relic?tab=readme-ov-file#behavior), which participates in a build provided there is a service binding of type `NewRelic`.

 To configure Nes Relic: